 Copy the cluster backup files to the replica that is being brought on line.
 Each system running an ndbd process for the source cluster has cluster backup files located on it, and all of these files must be copied to the replica to ensure a successful restore.
 The backup files can be copied into any directory on the computer where the replica's management host resides, as long as the MySQL and NDB binaries have read permissions in that directory.
 In this case, we assume that these files have been copied into the directory

-While it is not necessary that the replica cluster have the same number of ndbd processes (data nodes) as the source, it is highly recommended this number be the same.
+While it is not necessary that the replica cluster have the same number of data nodes as the source, it is highly recommended this number be the same.
 It is necessary that the replication process is prevented from starting when the replica server starts.
 You can do this by starting the replica with the

 --skip-slave-startoption on the command line, by including